valleballe/BoardDesignerGPT/README.md

 ## Usage
 You run BoardDesignerGPT with the following command.
 ```
-python app.py --goal "Your goal"
+python app.py --goal "Your goal and connected pins"
 ```
-Beware that you might have to rerun a few times until the code compiles.
+Be aware that you might have to run the script a few times if the code does not compile.

 ##  Contribute